aria-ml/dataeval/docs/source/concepts/ValidationAndTrust.md

 :::

-### Working with it

-- **Set `continuous_factor_bins` explicitly** for any factor you intend to report on.
-It is the difference between a binning you chose and one chosen for you.
-- **Re-run at a second setting** — a different bin count, or `"uniform_width"` against `"uniform_count"`.
-A conclusion that survives both is about the data;
-  one that does not is about the binning.
-DataEval does not perform this check and will not warn you when a result is binning-sensitive.
+### What no output records

+- **Neither the binning nor the extractor appears in a result.** Two runs with different binning are no more comparable than two runs with different extractors, and no result object carries either, so comparability rests entirely on what was recorded outside DataEval.
-- **The automatic path announces itself only in logs.** Each auto-binned factor emits a WARNING on the `dataeval.metadata` logger, and DataEval attaches a `NullHandler`, so nothing is printed unless you configure logging — call {func}`dataeval.log` with `logging.WARNING` to see them.
+- **The automatic path announces itself only in logs.** Each auto-binned factor emits a WARNING on the `dataeval.metadata` logger, and DataEval attaches a `NullHandler` to that logger, so the default is silence.

-- **Record the binning alongside the extractor.** Two runs with different binning are no more comparable than two runs with different extractors.
+[Binning](Binning.md#what-the-choice-determines) covers the rest: what {attr}`.Metadata.factor_info` reports and what it does not, the thresholds no automatic method can find, and the sense in which a conclusion can be about the cut rather than about the data.

 ## Validation evidence levels